e-lau/BernieOnIssues/README.md

 ## To Do

+	0. Show issues on home page

-	0. The issues are not appearing on the home page (works on @horserunning's local sever, must be a quick configuration issue.)**
+	The issues are not appearing on the home page (works on @horserunning's local sever, must be a quick configuration issue.

-	1. Only show a subset of issues on main page**
+	1. Only show a subset of issues on the main page.

 Each issue, either issue or subissue, corresponds to a single markdown file (e.g. education.markdown) in the "_issues" folder.

 The goal is that only a subset of the issues appear on the home page (high level ones like Women, Children, and Family).
 The ones linked on the home page direct users to sub-issues that also have the example.com/issue/sub-issue-name URL path.
-This is an unfinished task since all issues appear on the home page currently.
+Currently the home page loops through all issues, including subissues.

 	2. Styling**